travis-ci/docs-travis-ci-com/user/languages/perl6.md

 ### Community-Supported Warning

-Travis CI support forPerl 6 is contributed by the community and may be removed or altered at any time.
+Travis CI support for Perl 6 is contributed by the community and may be removed or altered at any time.
 If you run into any problems, please report them in the [Travis CI issue tracker](https://github.com/travis-ci/travis-ci/issues/new?labels=community:perl6) and cc {% for m in page.maintainers %}<a href="https://github.com/{{m}}">@{{m}}</a> {% endfor %}.